Mohamednaveeth26/PRODIGY_WD_01/README.md

 to see result

 ## Description
-This project is html website for furniture shop.It contain Home,about,service and contact navigation menu.You can click any one of the navigation menu and it show the result with related informations.you can able to scroll the page to see the content.
+This project is html website for home applainces shop.It contain Home,about,product and contact.You can click any one of the navigation menu and it show the result with related informations.you can able to scroll the page to see the content.

 Languages used: HTML, CSS, JavaScript